benjisidi/haven/meme-oneshot.md

 - Steven Crowder
 - Diamond Hands (DFV/DeFuVa)
 - The Real x was the friends we made along the way
-- Apple branded cursed armour that prevents you from using non-apple items
+- Apple [Pear] branded cursed armour that prevents you from using non-apple items

 ## Scene One